Proposal (1046) to South American Classification Committee

 “As

-between the two rheas is probably closer to taxa treated as congeners than those
+difference between the two rheas is probably closer to taxa treated as

-feathering is likewise not a character associated with generic differences; for
+Degree of tarsal feathering is likewise not a character associated with

 “Lesser